 Step 5.
 Click Add Bluetooth or another device.
 It is located at the top of this page.
 This opens the Bluetooth menu.

 Step 6.
 Click Bluetooth.
 This will be at the topmost of the Bluetooth menu.

 To pair your headset, press the pairing button.
 Depending on the model of your headset, this button’s position will differ.
 Many pairing buttons have a Bluetooth Image named Macbluetooth1.png Icon next to or on them.
-If you don’t know where the pairing button is, consult your headset’s manual.
+Consult your headset’s manual if you don’t know where the pairing button is.

 Step 7.
 Click on the correct device.
 Within a few seconds, it should be in the Bluetooth menu.
 It will probably combine the headset’s manufacturer’s name, model number, and Bluetooth name.

 Step 8.
 Click Pair.
 It is located below the headset’s title.
 This will prompt the headset to connect to your computer.
 Once this is completed, your headsets can be set up in Windows settings.

 - Before plugging in your USB 3.0 cable, make sure you have filled in your HDMI cord.
 Before plugging in your HDMI cable, make sure you have plugged in the USB cable.